-(Reference TEX.
+TEX.
 EDUC.
-CODE Chapter 37) Approved by the Board of Trustees 9/1/15.
+CODE Chapter 37; PISD Board Policy Manual (Adopted 9/4/18)

 A student who engages in one or more of the offenses listed below is subject to the appropriate discipline or action as stated.
 To assist students involved in violations of the Drug/Alcohol Policy, the district requires an outside assessment by a trained professional.
 In incidences involving threats to safety and security, the district may require an outside assessment by a trained professional.